This blog may contain affiliate links. Read our disclosure policy for more info.

 Antigua to Acatenango (9 am)

-Our journey to the base of Acatenango started at 9 am from our hostel in Antigua.
+Our journey to the base of Acatenango started at 9 am from the breakfast spot.
 Almost all overnight Acatenango tours start at this time either from your hotel or the restaurant (if your tour includes breakfast.)

 Once we jumped on the bus we were introduced to our group.
 We got to know each other during the 1-hour bus ride from Antigua to Acatenango’s base.
 Our group was made up of 13 people including our guides.
 Our group was young, excited, and a touch crazy!

 The Start of the Trail (10 am)

 After the short drive, we arrived at the base of the volcano and the start of the trail.
 As the bus doors opened we were approached by locals renting hiking sticks, beanies/toques, gloves, and selling everything from booze to marshmallows.